bookworm/brokenthings/learning/development/web/REST/beyond_rest.md

 ````

 In my web applications I often have full new pages and then fragments that
 return just the form.
 We use the request headers for this.
-I its an ajax request return the AHAH, if its not return a full
+If its an ajax request return the AHAH, if its not return a full
 view page.